 When learning how to start gigging as a guitarist, there are many things to know as a beginner.
 And if you have never been in front of an audience before, then there are also nerves to deal with.
-But start with confidence, life is a learning journey, this is too.
+But start with confidence, life is a learning journey, and this is too.

-In this article, we will discuss the different roles involved in a band, how to audition for gigs, and where to find opportunities.
+In this article, we will discuss the different roles involved in a band.
+Also, how to audition for gigs, and where to find opportunities.
 We’ll also talk about the benefits of solo gigs and playing with established bands.
 By the end of this post, you’ll be ready to hit the stage and start making music!

 Band Member Roles

 The first thing you need to understand is the different roles in a band.
 The most common lineup is a three-piece consisting of guitar, bass, and drums.
-However, there are many variations of this setup.
+Yet, there are many variations of this setup.
 Here are some of the main roles in a band: